microsoft/moaw/workshops/serverless-overview/workshop.md

 Back to our Logic App, let's start with our first step :

-We will use the `Event Grid` connector to `trigger` the Logic App when a file is uploaded to the storage account `audios` container.
+You will use the `Event Grid` connector to `trigger` the Logic App when a file is uploaded to the storage account `audios` container.

 ![logic-apps-hol-trigger](assets/logic-app-hol-trigger.png)